patrixsmart/skyriver/README.md

 ## About Skyriver

-A progressive implementation of Laravel authentication system with bells and whistle.
+A progressive backend implementation of Laravel authentication system with bells and whistle.

 ## Installation